luciusmagn/magnusi.tech/posts/huoh.md

 The man has a strange dream.
 One of chaotic images flashing fast, here and there.
 <div data-aos="fade-right" style="margin-right: 80rem; margin-left: -47rem; width: 45rem; text-align: right"><b>HORUS</b> AS THE MAKESHIFT NURSE</div>
-Everytime he tries to focus on a single one it seems to disappear and he can feel his head hurting, despite this being a dream.
+Every time he tries to focus on a single one it seems to disappear and he can feel his head hurting, despite this being a dream.

 .